 This study focused on subsets of dendritic cells, which have a definite effect on the immune system.
 One, CD8α + dendritic cells, production of producing CD8 T cells central to combat tumors and infections.
 Other CD8α-production of dendritic cells produce other subtypes of T cells.

 The researchers compared the metabolic activity in various dendritic cells and found that CD8 + dendritic cells are more metabolically active than CD8-dendritic cells.
 They came to this conclusion by comparing the oxygen metabolism in the cell power plants, the mitochondria.
-Researchers have shown that metabolic manipulation affects the function of CD8α + dendritic cells and priming of T cells.
+Researchers have shown that manipulating the metabolism affects the function of CD8α + dendritic cells and priming of T cells.

-"It is known that the metabolism is known to be important in the immune response in general, this study determines not only what is important for the function of dendritic cells, but also the fact that the two subsets of dendritic cells have a different metabolism, monitored alarm Hippo, - said Chi "In addition, we have shown that manipulation of metabolism directly affect the function of dendritic cell subsets.".
+"It is known that the metabolism is known to be important in the immune response in general, this study determines not only what is important for the function of dendritic cells, but also the fact that the two subsets of dendritic cells have a different metabolism, monitored alarm Hippo, - said Chi "In addition, we have shown that manipulation of metabolism directly affect the function of a subset of dendritic cells.".

 Researchers have shown that Mst1 / 2 plays a key role in signaling of cytokine that is necessary for the priming of T cells and ensure that the immune response.
 Cytokines are small secreted molecules that modulate the immune response.